MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-build-artifacts-v1.md

 :::moniker range=">=azure-pipelines-2019.1"

 <!-- :::editable-content name="description"::: -->
-Publish build artifacts to Azure Pipelines or a Windows file share.
+Use this task in a build pipeline to publish build artifacts to Azure Pipelines, TFS, or a file share.
 <!-- :::editable-content-end::: -->

 :::moniker-end